domRiddle/ASF/Compatibility.md

 ### Generic

 Generic package is platform-agnostic build that doesn't include any machine-specific code.
 This setup requires from you to have .NET Core already installed on your OS **in appropriate version**.
 We all know how troublesome it is to keep dependencies up-to-date, therefore this package is here mainly for people that **already use** .NET Core and don't want to duplicate their runtime solely for ASF if they can make use of what they have installed already.
-I do not recommend using generic flavour if you're casual or even advanced user that just want to make ASF work and not dig into .NET Core technical details.
-In other words - if you know what this is, use it, otherwise just use OS-specific package explained below.
+Generic package also allows you to run ASF **anywhere where you can obtain working implementation of .NET Core runtime**, regardless if there exists OS-specific ASF build for it from us, or not.

-Generic package allows you to run ASF anywhere where you can obtain working implementation of .NET Core SDK.
+It's not recommended to use generic flavour if you're casual or even advanced user that just want to make ASF work and not dig into .NET Core technical details.
+In other words - if you know what this is, you can use it, otherwise just use OS-specific package explained below.

 ---